meganz/MEGAchat/CodeSafetyGuidline.md

 # C/C++ Code safety guideline #
 This guide describes the code safety principles that were and *must* be followed in the Karere C++ code
-These principles are not about code readability, but to minimize bugs, memory leaks, crashes and provide good self-diagnostics with minimum effort on the programmer's side.
-Following these principles should greatly increase passive code safety, and actually make the code simpler and, as a side effect, more readable.
+These principles aim to minimize bugs, memory leaks, crashes and provide good error reporting and self-diagnostics with minimum effort on the programmer's side.
+Following these principles should considerably increase passive code safety, and actually make the code simpler and, as a side effect, more readable.

 ## Memory and resource management ##
 * Get familiar with the C++ RAII concept, if you are not already.
 It's extensively used and referenced below.